Broadly, a sword can be defined as a cutting and thrusting edged weapon with a blade at least as long as the arm and a short handle.

 Traditionally, the section of the blade could be either lenticular or diamond-shaped with a clearly marked central ridge.
 Some blades could also have a fuller, which is often wrongly called blood groove because of the legend pretending that its role was to let the blood flow out of the wound.
 Another delusion about the fuller is that it would prevent the blade from being stuck in the wound because of a supposed phenomenon of suction or a hypothetical contraction of the severed muscles.
 I must say that I do have serious doubts about the capacity of a wounded muscle to contract significantly around a sharp blade without suffering any further damage.
 And assuming it could, there is certainly no reason why the blade could not cut its way out quite easily.

 The truth is far less enthralling: a fuller simply makes a lighter blade without compromising its solidity.
 Of course, the easiest way to reduce blade weight is to make it thinner.
 This, however, is limited by the resulting increase in flexibility, which might not be desirable beyond some degree.
 It also flattens the edge geometry, which might in turn affect edge durability.
 The fuller permits a lighter blade without at the same time affecting flexibility and edge geometry.
 For example, a fuller 1 cm wide and 2 mm deep, running along two thirds of a 75 cm blade with a lenticular section, would have a volume of approximately 10 cm3.
-As steel density ranges from 7.3 kg/dm3 to 7.8 kg/dm3 depending on its composition and heat treatment, such a fuller on each side of the blade would reduce its weight by about 150 g without affecting the profile of its edges. (see figure 2) This could certainly make a difference.
-Considering that the blade weighs approximately half the total weight of the sword, this fuller would allow a swordsmith to make a 900 g sword, the typical weight of historical Jiàn, with the same edge profile and blade length as a 1.2 kg non-fullered sword.
+As steel density ranges from 7.3 kg/dm3 to 7.8 kg/dm3 depending on its composition and heat treatment, such a fuller on each side of the blade would reduce its weight by about 150 g without affecting the profile of its edges. (see figure 2) This could certainly make a difference considering that a lighter blade would also mean lighter fittings.
+Thus, this fuller would allow a swordsmith to make a 900 g sword, the typical weight of a historical Jiàn, with the same edge profile and blade length as a non-fullered sword weighing over 1 kg.

 Note that elasticity is not a synonym for flexibility: it is the capacity of the blade to bend and return to its original shape.
-If the limit of elasticity is exceeded, the blade is permanently deformed or may break.
+If the limit of elasticity is exceeded, the blade is permanently deformed or breaks.

 Quenching is a process consisting in heating the blade at a high temperature and then cooling it down rapidly by immersion into water.
 Following this treatment, steel assumes a particular crystal structure which makes it harder, but also more fragile.
 Furthermore, since it is impossible to cool instantly and homogeneously the whole blade at once, quenching also creates persistent tensions in the metal that may greatly weaken the blade.
 To release these constraints without reverting the hardening effect of quenching, it is possible to apply a second heat treatment, called tempering.
 It consists in reheating the blade at a lower temperature before leaving it to cool down naturally, so as to recover sufficient resilience.